 Whether you’re visiting our site for the first time, or are ready to apply for our upcoming festival, we’re so glad you’ve found us!
 This page is specifically designed for Artists interested in participating in our festival (if you’re looking for general information about PortFringe, you can find that here).
-What follows is a list of answers to the most-asked questions from Artists over the past years.
 If you can’t find what you’re looking for below, contact us any time at firstname.lastname@example.org.

 Is PortFringe the Right Fit for You?